Benny-API/benny-ios-sdk/README.md

 # Benny SDK
 The Benny SDK is used to embed Benny supported flows within your native iOS app.
-Using these embedded flows, end users will be able to be able to use our products such as Benny Apply.
+Using these embedded flows, end users will be able to be able to use our products such as Ebt Balance.

 >Note: Complete documentation at [docs.bennyapi.com](bennyapi.com).